t2linux/T2-Ubuntu/README.md

 # mbp-ubuntu

-The ISO in from this repo should allow you to install ubuntu without using an external keyboard or mouse on a MacBook Pro 16,1.
+The ISO in from this repo should allow you to install ubuntu without using an external keyboard or mouse on a MacBook Pro.
 It work in my MacBook Pro 16,1.

 [![Build Status](https://travis-ci.com/marcosfad/mbp-ubuntu.svg?branch=master)](https://travis-ci.com/marcosfad/mbp-ubuntu)

 **If this repo helped you in any way, consider inviting a coffee to the people in the [credits](https://github.com/marcosfad/mbp-ubuntu#credits) or [me](https://paypal.me/marcosfad)**

-UBUNTU 20.04 ISO with Apple T2 patches built-in (Macbooks produced >= 2018).
+UBUNTU 20.04 ISO with Apple T2 patches built-in.

 Apple T2 drivers are integrated with this iso.